rossgrat/rossgrat.github.io/content/posts/whist-tournament-maker.md

       ]
 }

-My dad has a friend that holds an annual Euchre tournament each year on St. Patties day.
+My dad has a friend that holds an annual Euchre tournament each year on St. Paddy's Day.
 It's a pretty big deal, anywhere from 20-30 people will show up to see who takes home a non-trivial cash prize.
 The format is unique and very similar to a round-robin style tournament, but with a twist.
 Each round the teams are randomly chosen via each person pulling a piece of paper out of a hat.
 The system is simple, but there are some problems such as players playing each other multiple times or having the same partner multiple times, which is why I was approached to write a program to improve the process.

 I was only given one constraint, and that was: make it such that each person has every other person as a partner exactly once.
 I am happy to say that I was able to produce a product to solve this problem.
 Below I am going to detail my journey of building this app as well as what I learned from my mistakes and successes.

 ## False Starts
 In the past I have extensively researched a project before starting.
-Unfortunately, this time around, an abundance over overconfidence led me to start an implementation for this project without doing so not once, but twice, before finally coming to my senses.
+Unfortunately, this time around, an abundance of overconfidence led me to start an implementation for this project without doing so not once, but twice, before finally coming to my senses.
 This section encapsulates both of these failures for posterity as a reminder to my future self to measure twice and cut once.

 ### No. 1 - Backtracking
 Upon starting this project I had recently done some backtracking exercises on Leetcode, and thought I had a solution right away.
 I would generate all of the possible team combinations via backtracking, then pair those team combinations together to create the tables for each round.